azqanadeem/azqanadeem.github.io/_projects/alert-driven-attackgraphs.md

 that is not always available, resulting in graphs that only show a static view of the network.
 Learning attack graphs from data is a longstanding open problemin cybersecurity and formal methods.
 It is challenging to discover sequential constraints within data while mitigating issues related to a state-space explosion.
-Existing efforts have so far managed to summarize alert datasets using sequential machine learning without explicitly extracting attack graphs.
+Existing efforts have so far managed to summarize alert datasets using sequential machine learning without explicitly extracting attack graphs {% cite nadeem2023learning %}.

-This project explores unsupervised sequence learning techniques to construct attack graphs directly from intrusion alerts as a way of bridging the gap between dynamic alert management and static attack graphs.
+This project explores unsupervised sequence learning techniques to construct attack graphs directly from intrusion alerts as a way of bridging the gap between dynamic alert management and static attack graphs {% cite nadeem2021sage3 %}.
 This is a challenging task since intrusion alerts are typically highly imbalanced, and the alerts can appear in different contexts even if they have the same signatures.
-We aim to develop alert-driven attack graphs that are capable of compressing thousands of alerts, and can enable analysts to triage critical alerts only.
-We also aim to develop a dashboard for the alert-driven AGs that provides additional prioritization and querying capabilities to security analysts.
+We aim to develop alert-driven attack graphs that are capable of compressing thousands of alerts, and can enable analysts to triage critical alerts only {% cite postersage %}.
+We also aim to develop a dashboard for the alert-driven AGs that provides additional prioritization and querying capabilities to security analysts {% cite postersagedashboard %}.